mlrun/mlrun/docs/concepts/scheduled-jobs.md

 job.run(schedule="0 * * * *")
 ```

 This runs the job every hour.
-An execellent resource for generating Cron schedules is [Crontab.guru](https://crontab.guru/).
+An excellent resource for generating Cron schedules is [Crontab.guru](https://crontab.guru/).